 4. Now clicking on "Search" will provide you with a list of all available courses.
 Hovering your mouse over "Detail" on the right side of the screen will give you a pop-up screen that provides a more extensive description of the specified course.

 Please note that the deadlines for registering for a course at Mount Sinai generally are as follows: The Spring 1 semester is late November, the Spring 2 semester is late February, and the Fall semester is late June.
 Please have your completed applications emailed out at least a week in advance.
 The instructions for that are in the next section below.

-Third, you must also reach out to the ISMMS course instructor and receive permission from them to register for the course.
+Second, you must reach out to the ISMMS course instructor and receive permission from them to take the course.
 You must receive an email confirmation from the instructor of the course that you are interested in taking.

-Fourth, email both competed forms in a timely manner (see deadlines above), the email from the course instructor granting approval to take the course, and a copy of your transcript to Professor Medvedik (firstname.lastname@example.org) and Professor Weiser (email@example.com).
-We will confer with Steering Council members from ISMMS and, after formal approval, submit your forms to the Registrar’s Office.
+Fourth, email both completed forms and the instructor approval email in a timely manner (see deadlines above), and a copy of your transcript to Dean Shay, Professor Lima and Professor Weiser.
+They will confer with Steering Council members from ISMMS and, after formal approval, submit your forms to the Registrar’s Office.

 There is no additional cost for taking ISMMS courses.
 Cooper Union students will pay tuition and fees to Cooper Union only.
 ISMMS will not provide housing or any other benefits to Exchange Students with the exception of use of their library and/or other academic facilities necessary as part of the student’s enrollment in the ISMMS courses.
 Students are responsible for any course-related materials and other expenses related to the Exchange Program.
 Neither Cooper Union nor ISMMS will provide financial assistance to students for this program.
 Under no circumstances will the Exchange Students from The Cooper Union be considered full-time students of ISMMS.